openvax/varcode/RELEASING.md

 This document explains what do Pull Request has been reviewed/finalized and you're ready to merge your branch into master.

 * Assign a version to the release you are preparing.
-Varcode uses [versioneer], so rather than explicitly editing `__version__` variable in the code, you must instead tag the branch with your new version number (e.g. `git tag v1.2.3`).
+Varcode uses [versioneer](https://github.com/warner/python-versioneer), so rather than explicitly editing `__version__` variable in the code you must instead tag the branch with your new version number (e.g. `git tag v1.2.3`).

 * Once your candidate release branch is tagged you must then run `git push --tags` and merge the branch.